ngeor/blog/_posts/2017/2017-12-29-adding-mocha-unit-tests.md

 <strong>Adding the first test</strong>

 The entire code base consists of a single file, <code>index.js</code>.
-I'll add a unit test in <code>./test/unit-specs/index.js</code> and I'll unit test the feature provided by the <a href="{{ site.baseurl }}/2017/12/29/waiting-for-the-correct-version-after-deployment.html">version endpoint</a>.
+I'll add a unit test in <code>./test/unit-specs/index.js</code> and I'll unit test the feature provided by the <a href="{% post_url 2017/2017-12-29-waiting-for-the-correct-version-after-deployment %}">version endpoint</a>.
 You can see the unit test <a href="https://github.com/ngeor/kamino/blob/trunk/blog-helm/test/unit-specs/index.js">here</a>.

 <strong>TeamCity</strong>